Total Defence (Singapore): History

 On 9 August 1965, Singapore separated from Malaysia to become an independent state; conscription for all able-bodied males aged 16 and above was subsequently implemented in the form of National Service (NS) on 15 March 1967.
 By the 1980s, military defence was recognised to be an established fact of life in the island city-state, though several Members of Parliament (MPs) questioned the effectiveness of the Ministry of Defence's outreach program on inoculating the public on the concept of total defence.
 A series of questions were put forth to Minister for Defence Goh Chok Tong during a parliamentary sitting on 16 March 1983.
 The following day, Minister of State for Defence Yeo Ning Hong replied that progress was underway on a program that would focus on five main points.

 During Civil Defence Week on 24 September 1983, Minister for Home Affairs Chua Sian Chin acknowledged that the government had erred in not introducing civil defence alongside military defence, resulting in public apathy toward the former, and that it was seeking to rectify the problem by integrating both into the total defence strategy.

 On 6 January 1984, the government announced the creation of the civilian-led Advisory Council on Community Relations in Defence (Accord) to promote its media strategy and raise public awareness of the program, inviting Members of Parliament, businessmen, trade unionists and community leaders to join.
 It saw the necessity for civilians to take the lead in promoting the total defence strategy, instead of military personnel.
 The council would be established on 18 January 1984.

 Total Defence was officially proclaimed as Singapore's overarching defence strategy on 22 January 1984 with five pillars: military, civil, economic, social, and psychological.
 It received leading headlines in state-run newspapers carrying commentaries on its necessity juxtaposed with warfare scenarios going beyond the traditional scope of the military.
 Over the coming months, the Ministry of Defence launched a campaign to promote Total Defence in schools, business communities and amongst the people.
 Older people who had been through the Japanese occupation were noted to be more "enthusiastic" in supporting it.
 Competitions were held to create a logo and song based around the strategy.
 In 2019, digital defence was added as the sixth pillar of Total Defence, with the government highlighting increasing threats in the cybersphere.
 There have been calls by Members of Parliament to add climate defence as the seventh pillar, to highlight Singapore's vulnerability to climate change and rising seas.

-The strategy has seen widespread usage amongst successive People's Action Party (PAP) governments since its inception, being invoked during the 2003 SARS, 2009 H1N1 and COVID-19 pandemics, 1997 and 2008 economic crises, and annual Southeast Asian haze.
+The strategy has seen widespread usage amongst successive People's Action Party (PAP) governments since its inception, being invoked during the 2003 SARS, 2009 H1N1 and COVID-19 pandemics, the 1997 Asian financial crisis, the 2008 financial crisis, and annual Southeast Asian haze.
 The rise of domestic and international terrorism abroad is also cited by the Singapore Government as the necessity of Total Defence to prevent or respond to an attack.